irickman/irickman.github.io/_posts/2017-12-07-Auto-Refreshing-Tableau-Public.markdown

 date : 2017-12-07
 ---

 <p class="intro"><span class="dropcap">I</span>n a previous post, I introduced my Premier League Team Selection Tool, which used MLB team allegiance to suggest Premier League clubs based on a k-means clustering exercise.
 I was really happy with the final product, except for one glaring issue.
 I included a Premier League Table at the bottom of the viz, meant to be as close to live as possible.
-In reality, it required a manual update each game week, which defeated the purpose of it being "live".
+In reality, it required a manual update each game week, which defeated the purpose of it being "live".</p>

 As a result of Tableau Public's composition, each time I wanted to update the league table, I'd have to sign in, update the workbook, then reupload it to Tableau Public.
 Given that my interest in coding was spurred by a desire to eliminate my repeatable tasks, I figured this was just another task to automate.
 My solution ended up being three parts: Finding a Data Source, Getting Tableau Public to Refresh Automatically, and Scheduling it to Update Weekly.